-All of the Fund's federal and state income tax returns for 2009 through 2012 remain open to examination.
+All of the Fund's federal and state tax returns for 2010 through 2014 remain open to examination.
 We believe that there are no tax positions taken or expected to be taken that would significantly increase or decrease unrecognized tax benefits within 12 months of the reporting date.

-(6) CONTRACTUAL OBLIGATIONS
+(6) COMMITMENTS AND CONTINGENCIES

-We have operating leases for office space and office equipment.
-The lease for office space expires in 2014.
-The lease also contains a provision for certain annual rental escalations.
-Rent expense inclusive of common area maintenance costs was \$85,000, \$84,000, and \$81,000 for each of the years ended December 31, 2013, 2012 and 2011, respectively.
-Future minimum lease payments under the operating lease as of December 31, 2013 for the year ended December 31, 2014 is \$42,000.
+We had an operating lease for office space that expired in September 2014.
+Our current office space lease as of December 31, 2014 is month-to-month.
+The lease contained a provision for certain annual rental escalations.
+Rent expense under the operating lease agreement, inclusive of common area maintenance costs was \$61,000, \$85,000 and \$84,000 for each of the years ended December 31, 2014, 2013 and 2012, respectively.

-As of December 31, 2013, we had no outstanding commitments to our portfolio company investments.
+As of December 31, 2014, we had no outstanding commitments to our portfolio company investments.